yanglei99/kubernetes_ibmcloud/federation/README.md

 with the following key changes:

-* [coredns-provider.conf](coredns-provider.conf): use endpoints of `coredns-coredns`
-* [coredns-provider.conf](coredns-provider.conf): use the coredns ingress IP.
+* [coredns-provider.conf](coredns-provider.conf): use the coredns external IP.

-* [cm-kube-dns.yaml](cm-kube-dns.yaml): make sure each federated cluster has `kube-dns` configMap with sub-domain `example.com`. use coredns ingress IP and restart kube-dns after the change.
+* [cm-kube-dns.yaml](cm-kube-dns.yaml): make sure each federated cluster has `kube-dns` configMap with sub-domain `example.com` and coredns external IP.

 ### Verified

 * Container Service: Kubernetes 1.8.4, Federation 1.8.4
-* ETCD Chart 0.5.1: image v0.6.1
+* ETCD chart 0.5.1
-* CoreDNS Chart: image  011
+* CoreDNS Chart 0.7.0

 Also verified on ICP